stewartsmith/drizzle/docs/mysql_differences.rst

 decision for applications that need to scale.
 Pushing more computation down into the database (which is the trickiest layer to scale) isn't a good idea.

-We do recognise that the ability to reduce the time row locks are held by using stored procedures is valuable, but think the same advantage can be gotten with improved batching of commands over the wire instead of adding administering stored procedures to the list of things that can go wrong in admisistering the database.
+We do recognize that the ability to reduce the time row locks are held by using stored procedures is valuable, but think the same advantage can be gotten with improved batching of commands over the wire instead of adding administering stored procedures to the list of things that can go wrong in administering the database.

 Triggers
 --------